nocomplexity/SecurityArchitecture/06-secmodels.rst

 Car Hacking
 ^^^^^^^^^^^^^^^^
 Modelling how things really work is the best start for good protection.
-So any investment or use of real world hacking modles will improve your security design.
+So any investment or use of real world hacking modles improves your security design.

 Cars and especially autonomous cars are trending.
 Cars are nowadays also almost computers on wheels.
 In order to make sure it's safe, secure and vendors do not mess with your privacy hacking cars should not be a crime but should be encouraged.
 Since most advanced cars are build upon OSS software security and privacy has increased significantly.

 To know how secure cars are, use:

-The Car Hackers Handbook: http://opengarages.org/handbook/ This Car Hackers Handbook will help you create better threat models for vehicles.
-Also your knowledge on how cars work will increase per page.
+The Car Hackers Handbook: http://opengarages.org/handbook/ This Car Hackers Handbook helps you create better threat models for vehicles.
+Also your knowledge on how cars work increases per page.

 Robot Hacking